kobo/groovyserv/source/userguide_en.rst

   server$ cat ~/.groovy/groovyserv/authtoken-1961
   7d3dc4d7a2b8b5ca

-  client$ groovyclient -Chost 192.168.1.1 -Cauthtoken 7d3dc4d7a2b8b5ca -e "println('hello from remote client!!')" hello from remote client!!
+  client$ groovyclient -Chost 192.168.1.1 -Cauthtoken 7d3dc4d7a2b8b5ca -e "println('Hello from remote client.')"
+  Hello from remote client.

 You can also provide an authtoken explicitly as you want.
 But it might cause less security if the authtoken is too simple::